 They seem more serious, but are often easier to identify and fix than the bugs that only cause wrong behavior.
 You can encounter three types of crashes:

 For fixing a freeze, first check all loops and recursions in your script and make sure that they terminate.
 Loops waiting for user input should check with a wait() call if the [Stop] button was hit.
 Most crashes are normally easy to fix when they happen regularly or always at the same bar or script position.
-They are only hard to find when they happen irregularly and their reason is not immediately obvious.
-Zorro has several mechanisms for detecting hard-to-find problems:
+Typical causes of crashes:

 If the problem is not caused by the script - for instance, when it happend while trading a Z system - you need to look for an external reason.
 Activate diagnostics mode as above.
 If the program then freezes or crashes again, you can see in the last line of the diag.txt at which place it happened.
 This can indicate which module on your PC is possibly malfunctioning.
 There are websites and forums on the Internet with more hints for PC troubleshooting.